 - Calendar viewing with third-party syncing

-- Built-in Pomo Timer for monitoring work hours of workforce
+- Built-in Pomo Timer allows you to add time consumption slots along with deadlines – Ideal for monitoring work hours of your workforce.

-- 10+ themes compatible with user-friendly and minimal viewing interface
+- Consists of 10+ themes compatible with user-friendly and minimal viewing interface

 - Ability to allot tasks directly from your inbox